MattJM1007/Blog-Preview-Card-Challenge/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Blog Preivew Card solution

 This is a solution to the [Blog Preview Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.